wmayner/pyphi/README.rst

 ~~~~~~~

 This code is based on a `previous project <https://github.com/albantakis/iit>`_
-written in Matlab by L. Albantakis, A. Hashmi, A. Nere, U. Olces, P. Rana, and
+written in Matlab by L. Albantakis, M. Oizumi, A. Hashmi, A. Nere, U. Olces, P.
-B. Shababo.
+Rana, and B. Shababo.

 Correspondence regarding the Matlab code and the IIT 3.0 paper (below) should
 be directed to Larissa Albantakis, PhD, at `albantakis@wisc.edu